viktorhriesik/Type-It/README.md

 <b>Game Desctiption:</b>

 Type It is 2D android game for mastering typing skills to next level.
 Goal is to type as fast possible words that apear on screen (represented as obstacles).
-When you type correct word, the ship will destroy that asteroid witch represented that word.
+When you type correct word, the ship will destroy that asteroid with represented that word.
 When you destroy all asteroids/obstacles, the new stage is comming on you with more complex words.

 <b>Tehnologies used in this project:</b>